obrown23/js-ascii-art-exercise/README.md

 Think of the driver and navigator as guidelines for your roles.
 You will both verbalize your problem-solving thought process *and also* act as a sounding board for the person you work with.
 Make sure to *strive for a balance* of coming up with ideas and listening to the ideas of your partner.

 People tend to feel more self-conscious and mistake-prone when people are watching over our shoulder.
-The role of the navigator isn't necessarily to *critically review* the code the driver is typing in, but has a more holisitic role of guiding the conversation and relieving the driver of some of the cognitive labor.
+The role of the navigator isn't necessarily to *critically review* the code the driver is typing in, but has a more holistic role of guiding the conversation and relieving the driver of some of the cognitive labor.

 ## Lab Exercise